 The C&SLR was integrated with Charing Cross, Euston & Hampstead Railway (CCE&HR) in the early 1920s.
 The CCE&HR, also known as the Hampstead Tube, running from Charing Cross via Euston and Camden Town to Golders Green and Highgate was opened in 1907.
 The integration involved the construction of a number of tunnels between the two lines.

-The line was extended northwards to Edgware and southwards to Morden along with the integration works.
-It was further extended northwards to High Barnet and to Mill Hill East as part of the London Passenger Transport Board's (LPTB) Northern Heights plan initiated in 1935.
+The line was extended northwards to Edgware and southwards to Morden, along with the integration works.
+It was further extended northwards to High Barnet and to Mill Hill East as part of the London Passenger Transport Board’s (LPTB) Northern Heights plan initiated in 1935.
 It was named the Northern Line in 1937.

-Details of Northern Line upgrade
+Details of London Underground Northern Line upgrade

-Northern Line rolling stock refurbishment
+Rolling stock refurbishment